 Assuming the theory that an impaired genioglossus activity is a paramount factor in OSA physiopathology, the lack of its muscular support to the tongue will causes retroglossal obstruction (16).
 In our hypothesis, DISE can improve TORS outcomes in OSA treatment if used to detect the tongue base obstruction due to the lack of muscular support, contraindicating the surgical procedure in these patients.

 The objective of this study is to correlate the DISE criteria adopted for patient selection to TORS in OSA treatment with the surgical outcomes.
-We present the following article in accordance with the STROBE reporting checklist.

 This is a retrospective case series analysis of adult individuals submitted to DISE as candidates to OSA surgical treatment, from January 2016 to December 2016.
 The research ethics committee approved the trial under number 52479116.3.0000.5487.

 OSA was diagnosed with type 1 polysomnography (PSG), scored by a sleep medicine doctor blind to the surgical treatment, according to the 2012 American Academy of Sleep Medicine (AASM) scoring manual.